AI Use Cases/Law Firms

 How does AI optimize candidate resume screening for Law Firms?

 AI screening engines parse resumes for law firm-specific credentials - JD completion, bar admission status, prior firm experience, practice area specialization - then rank candidates against your firm's practice group demand, conflict-of-interest rules, and historical hiring success patterns.
 The system integrates with Elite 3E and iManage to cross-reference candidate backgrounds against existing matters and attorney networks, eliminating manual conflict checks.
-Your HR team reviews only the top-ranked candidates with AI-generated summaries, reducing screening time by 70% while improving hire quality through data-driven matching rather than subjective resume skimming.
+Your HR team reviews only the top-ranked candidates with AI-generated summaries - the working target is a 70% cut in screening time - while hire quality improves through data-driven matching rather than subjective resume skimming.

 Is our Human Resources data kept secure during this process?

 Yes.
-Revenue Institute's platform maintains SOC 2 Type II compliance and operates on a zero-retention LLM policy - candidate data is processed, scored, and then purged from model memory; no resume content trains the underlying model.
+The system we deploy runs inside your own environment under your existing permissions, and operates on a zero-retention AI policy - candidate data is processed, scored, and then purged from model memory; no resume content trains the underlying model.
 All integrations with Elite 3E, iManage, and Clio use read-only API connections with role-based access controls, ensuring your firm retains full data governance.
-We meet ABA Model Rules requirements around confidentiality and data handling, with audit logs tracking every access and decision for compliance and ethics review.
+The system is built to support your confidentiality obligations under the ABA Model Rules, with audit logs tracking every access and decision for compliance and ethics review.

 What is the timeframe to deploy AI candidate resume screening?

-Deployment takes 10-14 weeks from contract signature to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve data mapping - connecting your iManage, Elite 3E, and Clio systems, defining practice group staffing rules, and extracting historical hiring data.
 Weeks 4-8 cover model training and HR team workflow design.
 Weeks 9-14 include pilot testing with one practice group, refinement, and full-firm rollout.
-Most law firm clients see measurable results - 40-50% screening time reduction - within 60 days of go-live as the system processes your first full recruiting cycle.
+A rollout like this is scoped to show measurable results - 40-50% screening time reduction - within 60 days of go-live as the system processes your first full recruiting cycle.

 Ready to fix the underlying process?